darevil222-ai/CBAA-Corvette-Archive/README.md

 This is **not** a tutorial repository.

 This is a **foundry archive** containing:

 - fully constructed corvette builds
 - exported ship data (`.json`)
 - technical descriptions and release notes
 - reference screenshots

 All ships are:

-- designed as **intentional overbuilds**
+- designed as intentional overbuilds
-- created for **specific roles**, not aesthetics alone
+- created for specific roles, not aesthetics alone
 - released *as-is*, without guarantees of balance or compatibility

 ---

+## Repository Structure

-Each build inside `/BUILDS/` follows a **strict, identical structure**:
+Each build inside `/BUILDS/` follows a strict, identical structure:
-- one JSON file with "Base" data - so construction data, and one JSON with Ship data - so what is placed in inventory, what technologies are installed, and supercharged slots
+- one JSON file with **Base data** (construction / structure)
+- one JSON file with **Ship data** (inventory, technologies, supercharged slots)
-- one build-specific README
+- one build-specific `README`
 - optional screenshots

 ---

 ## Builds

 Released builds are organized chronologically and identified by **Build Number**.

+All released ships are:
+- S-class
+- 120 inventory slots
-Each is S klas with 120 inventory slots, and fully unlocked Tech slots with 4 charged slots.
+- fully unlocked Tech slots
+- 4 supercharged slots

 Build numbers are **final**.

-Once released, a build is never overwritten — only superseded.
+Once released, a build is **never overwritten** — only superseded.

 ---